sunilparajuli/openimis-fe-insuree-laos_js/README.md

 - `insuree.InsureePicker`, ability to search and select an insuree (via searcher dialog)
 - `insuree.InsureeChfIdPicker`, ability to select an insuree, from his (exact) CHFID
+- `insuree.InsureeNameByChfIdPicker`, ability to select an insuree name, from his (exact) CHFID
 - `insuree.InsureeNumberInput`, input that validates the insuree's number with the server
 - `insuree.InsureeOfficerPicker`, picker (select drop down) for insuree (enrolment) officers
 - `insuree.InsureeGenderPicker`, picker (drop down) for available insuree genders (male, female, other)